List of Magic Kingdom Rides at Walt Disney World

 Magic Kingdom Rides Final Thoughts

-Check Disney’s site here for immediate updates on attractions.
+Additionally, you can check Disney’s site here for immediate attraction updates.

-For those of you traveling with smaller children, you might be interested in the following two articles:
+For those of you traveling with smaller children, you might be interested in the following articles:

-If you are traveling over the Christmas Holidays, check out our guide to Christmas at Disney World in 2021.
+If you are traveling over the Christmas Holidays, check out our guide to Christmas at Disney World.